Most Dangerous Cities in America per Capita 2026

 1. Memphis, Tennessee

 The numbers are rough, no question.
-But community leaders are pushing hard for smarter policing strategies, getting neighborhood watch groups going, and putting money into programs for young people and mental health resources.
-Still, there are parts of the city where crime is really concentrated, and the danger is very real.
+But community leaders are pushing hard for smarter police strategies, getting neighborhood watch groups started, and investing in programs for young people and mental wellness resources.
+Even so, there are parts of the city where crime is really concentrated, and the danger is very real.
 Whether you’re thinking about visiting or you already live there, you need to go in with your eyes open and be prepared.

 2. St. Louis, Missouri

-The city’s trying new policing approaches, getting communities more involved, and pushing economic development projects, but honestly, the crime problem is still really severe.
+The city’s trying new policing approaches, getting communities more involved, and pushing economic development projects, but honestly, the crime problem in St. Louis is still really severe.

 3. Detroit, Michigan

-Detroit’s violent crime is still really bad.
-MoneyGeek puts the violent crime rate at over 2,000 incidents per 100,000 people—that lands it right up there with the most dangerous cities when you look at per capita numbers.
-They estimate the cost of crime per person at around $9,281, which tells you just how deep the problems with violent crime, theft, and property offenses really go.
+Detroit’s violent crime is still very high.
+MoneyGeek puts the violent crime rate at over 2,000 incidents per 100,000 people—that places it among the most dangerous cities when you look at per capita numbers.
+They estimate the cost of crime per person at around $9,281, which shows how deep the problems with violent crime, theft, and property offenses remain.

-Detroit’s been dealing with some massive structural problems for a long time.
-Decades of people leaving the city, buildings falling apart, the economy tanking, and law enforcement that’s been stretched too thin—all of this creates the perfect storm for crime.
-When you put it all together, it kills public trust and makes a lot of neighborhoods feel unsafe, especially once you get outside the areas downtown where they’ve been putting money into fixing things up.
+Detroit’s has been encountering some massive structural problems for a long time.
+Decades of people leaving the city, buildings falling apart, the economy tanking, and law enforcement that’s been stretched very thin—all of this creates the perfect storm for crime.
+As a result, citizen trust is eroded, and many neighborhoods feel unsafe, especially outside downtown areas where they’ve been investing in fixing things up.

-Look, there’s real effort happening to turn this around.
+Look, there’s real effort being put into turning this around.
 Urban redevelopment projects that actually make sense, getting the community behind smarter policing, bringing businesses back in—these are all aimed at stopping the bleeding.
-But right now, when you measure it by per-capita crime, Detroit’s still one of the most dangerous cities in the country.
+Even so, when you measure it by per-capita crime, Detroit’s still one of the most dangerous cities in the country.

 4. Jackson, Mississippi